ochairo/vanillante/README.md

 ## Overview

-This is a starting point project for single page applications.
+This is a starting point project for single page application.
 It aims to be adaptable, modifiable, maintainable, framework agnostic,
 but at the same time open to adapting frameworks and libraries.